based on Reviews

 • Hepatic encephalopathy, liver cirrhosis

-• Nonalcoholic fatty liver disease and steatohepatitis
+• Non-alcoholic fatty liver disease and steatohepatitis

-• kidney failure/kidney dialysis
+• Kidney failure/kidney dialysis

 • HIV infection

-• Vascular dementia, Alzheimer's disease (early stage)
+• Vascular dementia, Alzheimer's disease (in the early stages)

 • tuberculosis

-• prevention of prostate cancer
+• Prevention of prostate cancer

 • Chronic pain due to sciatica or carpal tunnel syndrome (preferably take PEA in addition to acetyl-L-carnitine)